PrestaShop/prestashop.github.io/content/news/public-oss-demo/2023/upcoming-live-update-3-2023.md

 The third Live Update for the PrestaShop Project will happen on **Wednesday, March 8th, 2023** at [4 pm (Paris time)](https://time.is/1600_8_Mar_2023_in_Paris) on [YouTube](https://www.youtube.com/watch?v=wSNbRVRjAWk)!

-Tomorrow we'll discuss what happened in the project in February, We'll show you recent changes in the developer documentation, and some of the new features from PrestaShop 8.1.
+Tomorrow we'll discuss what happened in the project in February.
+We'll show you recent changes in the developer documentation, and some of the new features from PrestaShop 8.1.

 At the end of every meeting, there is a Q&A session.
 You can ask your questions beforehand.
 **If you have some, about things related to the open source project**, feel free to ask [using this form](https://forms.gle/FWazuZnXBtFPauFZ7).
 They will be answered during the Q&A session.